-- 6.10 Where any premises are searched under section 289(1) or 303C(1) of POCA, the following information must (so far as possible) be recorded: - details of the constable in charge of the search and the names of all other constables who conducted, or were present during, the search (including the police station to which they are attached but see paragraph 6.6) - the address of the premises searched (and, if relevant, the specific part of those premises searched or the registration number of any vehicle searched on the premises); - the name, date of birth and any alternative address of the person in charge of the premises or (where appropriate) of the person consenting to the search (if provided); - the details of any other person on the premises and present during the search (if provided); - the date and time of the search;
+6.10 Where any premises are searched under section 289(1), 303C(1) or 303Z21(1) of POCA, the following information must (so far as possible) be recorded:

-- the specific search power used i.e. section 289(1) or 303C(1) of POCA; - the grounds for carrying out the search; - whether the prior approval of a sheriff or senior officer was obtained and, if a search was conducted without prior judicial approval, the reason for not obtaining such approval; - the outcome of the search (e.g. seizure of cash under section 294 of POCA, seizure of a listed asset under section 303J of POCA, or no seizure/further action); - details or a description of any cash or listed asset(s) found and seized if possible, signed by the person in charge of the premises or (where appropriate) the person consenting to the search; - a note of any explanation given by the person as to the ownership, origins, purpose and destination of any cash or listed asset(s) found and seized; - a note of any injury to a person, or damage to property, which was caused as a result of the search (and the circumstances in which it was caused); - the date and time at which the search ended; - the arrangements made (if any) to secure the premises after the search; and - any other relevant information. - 6.11 The record of the grounds for carrying out the search must, briefly but informatively, explain the reasonable grounds for suspecting that there was seizable cash or a seizable listed asset on the premises by reference to (a) any information and/or intelligence about the premises concerned, and/or (b) any other circumstances. - 6.12 A written record must still be made even if - the premises are not ultimately searched (e.g. because information comes to light which removes the reasonable grounds for suspicion); - the search is not completed (e.g. because any necessary consent is withdrawn).
+- details of the constable in charge of the search and the names of all other constables who conducted, or were present during, the search (including the police station to which they are attached - but see paragraph 6.6) - the address of the premises searched (and, if relevant, the specific part of those premises searched, or the registration number of any vehicle searched on the premises); - the name, date of birth and any alternative address of the person in charge of the premises or (where appropriate) of the person consenting to the search (if provided); - the details of any other person on the premises and present during the search (if provided); - the date and time of the search; - the specific search power used i.e., section 289(1), 303C(1) or 303Z21(1) of POCA; - the grounds for carrying out the search; - whether the prior approval of a sheriff or senior officer was obtained and, if a search was conducted without prior judicial approval, the reason for not obtaining such approval; - the outcome of the search (e.g., seizure of cash under section 294 of POCA, seizure of a listed asset under section 303J of POCA, seizure of a cryptoassetrelated item under section 303Z26 or no seizure/further action); - details or a description of any cash, or listed asset(s) or cryptoasset-related items found and seized - if possible, signed by the person in charge of the premises or (where appropriate) the person consenting to the search; - a note of any explanation given by the person as to the ownership, origins, purpose and destination of any cash, listed asset(s) or cryptoasset-related items found and seized; - a note of any injury to a person, or damage to property, which was caused as a result of the search (and the circumstances in which it was caused); - the date and time at which the search ended: - the arrangements made (if any) to secure the premises after the search; and - any other relevant information. - 6.11 The record of the grounds for carrying out the search must, briefly but informatively, explain the reasonable grounds for suspecting that there was seizable cash, a seizable listed asset or a cryptoasset-related item on the premises by reference to (a) any information and/or intelligence about the premises concerned, and/or (b) any other circumstances. - 6.12 A written record must still be made even if - - the premises are not ultimately searched (e.g., because information comes to light which removes the reasonable grounds for suspicion); - the search is not completed (e.g., because any necessary consent is withdrawn).